This site is currently under construction. Some content may be outdated.

 OUR CHALLENGE.
 The Council was formed in response to the Bloomberg administration's "30 in 10" Challenge, which has inspired nine New York City universities--including all CUNY schools--to pledge to reduce their greenhouse gas emissions by 30% within 10 years.
 This challenge has given Hunter's Sustainability Council the impetus, authority and support structure to create a 10-year Sustainability Plan unique to our campus.
 Learn more about the 30 in 10 Challenge on the NYC Office of the Mayor's website.

 CARE FOR THE FUTURE.
-Taking a cue from the Hunter College motto--Mihi Cura Futuri--"The Care of the Future is Mine"--the Council aims to raise awareness about sustainability issues, to promote participation in ecology-friendly practices within the Hunter community and in our greater urban setting, and to facilitate greater efficiency of campus operations.
+Taking a cue from the Hunter College motto--Mihi Cura Futuri--"The Care of the Future is Mine"--the Council aims to raise awareness about sustainability issues, to promote participation in ecologically-friendly practices within the Hunter community and in our greater urban setting, and to facilitate greater efficiency of campus operations.